MTstateIntroStats/IntroStatActivitiesHybrid/_book/08-LN09-two-cat-simulation.md

 ### Confidence interval {-}

-To estimate the difference in true mean we will create a confidence interval.
+To estimate the difference in true proportion we will create a confidence interval.

 #### Simulation-based method {-}